-- Assess and direct efforts to contain and control hazardous materials. - Serve as the Decontamination Officer and oversee procedures for 0 decontaminating personnel and equipment in event of exposure to hazardous material. - In a major emergency, coordinate with East Baton Rouge HAZMAT unit for assistance. - Coordinate with University Health Services for medical assistance.
-0
+- Assess and direct efforts to contain and control hazardous materials. - Serve as the Decontamination Officer and oversee procedures for decontaminating personnel and equipment in event of exposure to hazardous material. - In a major emergency, coordinate with East Baton Rouge HAZMAT unit for assistance. - o Coordinate with University Health Services for medical assistance.

-Facilities 5.

-Director of Physical Plant
+5. Facilities Director of Physical Plant

-- Assess building safety with Building Emergency Coordinator. - o Shutdown utilities if unsafe conditions exist and restore services when appropriate. - Procure materials and/or equipment needed to support emergency response operations. - Forward damage report to the Emergency Operations Team.
+- Role/Responsibilities: - o Assess building safety with Building Emergency Coordinator. - Shutdown utilities if unsafe conditions exist and restore services when appropriate. - Procure materials and/or equipment needed to support emergency response operations. - o Forward damage report to the Emergency Operations Team.

-Custodial Services Director of Landscape and Custodial Services
+6. Custodial Services Director of Landscape and Custodial Services

-• Provide equipment and staff as necessary to support emergency response efforts.
+Provide equipment and staff as necessary to support emergency response efforts.